This page is used for communicating to council employees in cases of emergency.

 Our priority is to ensure the best possible service to our residents and that our staff are kept safe.
 There may be times when emergency situations (such as severe weather) affect how we do things.

 In an emergency, check ICE.

 Updates can be accessed via our website (www.epsom-ewell.gov.uk/ice) or by phoning the Staff Information Helpline on 01372 732423 (732ICE on a phone keyboard) - we aim to update these by 8am - note these facilities only operate in an emergency.

-To inform residents, closure details will be passed to appropriate media outlets by the Communications team.
-In addition, details of any changes to services will be posted to the Council’s website and Twitter / Facebook accounts.
+The public will be kept informed through appropriate media outlets by the Communications Team and details of any changes to services will be posted on our website and social media channels.

-If the situation continues for an extended period, we will implement our Business Continuity Plan.
-This will come into operation if conditions cause acute disruption to travel or result in a loss of essential services such as power, water and heating.
+If an emergency continues for an extended period, we will implement our Business Continuity Plan.
+This will come into operation if conditions cause acute disruption to travel and/or result in a loss of essential services such as power, water and heating.